Friday, 31 January 2025

 Rally - critically important, and always forgotten for Corps Commanders.

-Morale - one bad dice role can end a division's entire day.
+Morale - one bad dice roll can end a division's entire day.

 Combat - firing and melee - careful who you fire at - they fire back!